omgateRepo/DS-proforma/docs/features/real-estate-projects.md

 3. Cashflow time horizon defaults (36 vs 60 months)?

 ## 9. Changelog
+- `2025-12-11` – Added Archived stage to Kanban board.
+Projects can be archived from any stage without validation.
+The archived column is hidden by default with a toggle checkbox to reveal it.
 - `2025-12-05` – Added Docs tab specification (§6.8) for external document links with phased implementation plan.
 - `2025-11-26` – Drafted initial specification covering Kanban workflow, detailed tabs, and schema outline.